 Midyear School Report

 When you apply, your school counselor will often send your transcript with few or no senior year course grades included.
 That is why the midyear school report is required - to allow us to review your performance in the first half of your senior year coursework.
 The midyear school report must be completed by your school counselor or other school official.
 Please request that the midyear school report is completed and returned to our office as soon as possible.

 Midyear School Report FAQs

-Ask two teachers in different academic subjects who know you well to complete the Teacher Evaluation forms.
+Ask two teachers in different academic subjects who know you well to complete the Teacher Recommendation forms (which includes an evaluation form and a letter of recommendation).
 If you wish to submit additional letters of recommendation, you can do so after you submit your application.
 In your application confirmation email, there will be a personalized link to send to your recommenders.